Doishy/Doomsday-Codex/misc/puzzles.md

 1.
 Opponent has active chains of mephistopholes in play, Snapcaster Mage in Play, Swords to Plowshares in hand and W open.
 20 life.
 You are on 4 life.
-You have Rit, Rit, DD, Brainstorm, GP, BW
+You have Rit, Rit, DD, Brainstorm, GP, BW.
 AoI in SB
 IU in maindeck
+AoI Maindeck
 LM maindeck
 Usea, Usea, Volc in play
 Win this turn.